 Carrillo Beach: Playa Carrillo is a stunning beach right next to Samara so it’s is easily accessible via car or biking.

 Barra Honda National Park: This national park is a 1 hour drive.
-Go for a hike or take the cave exploring tour.
-Beautiful views of the landscapes from the viewpoints and in rainy season, there is a waterfall.
-Hike is moderate to difficult.
+Go for a hike or book the cave exploring tour.
+The hike has beautiful views of the landscapes from the viewpoints and in rainy season, there is a waterfall.

 Nightlife

-Lo Que Hay is great for happy hour and Bar Arriba turns into a night club at night with music and dancing.
-Frank’s is another bar for sports games.
+Bar Arriba turns into a night club at night with music and dancing.

 How to Get to Samara